Estimating treatment effects with competing intercurrent events in randomized controlled trials: Setup and estimand

+We address the effect-informative IEs using the composite outcome strategy and address the effect-uninformative IEs using the hypothetical strategy.
+To combine them, we formally define a combined potential outcome as

-for $a=0,1$, where the superscript denotes ``composite''.
-This construction defines the outcome as zero (i.e., failure) if a treatment-related ICE occurs before the outcome is measured.
+This construction defines the outcome as zero (i.e., failure) if an effect-informative IE occurs before the outcome is measured.
 We then define our causal estimand as the mean contrast:

-This is the estimand under the \emph{composite variable strategy}.
-It is widely used for binary outcomes to represent treatment success or failure, where treatment-related ICEs such as adverse events or lack of efficacy are treated as failures \citep{international2019addendum}.
-In our motivating example, $Y(a)$ indicates whether a patient would be a responder at week 52 under treatment assignment $A = a$, had no ICE occurred.
-For patients who experience a treatment-related ICE before week 52, $Y(a)$ is unobserved.
+This estimand addresses the effect-informative IEs using the \emph{composite variable strategy}.
+It is widely used for binary outcomes to represent treatment success or failure, where effect-informative IEs such as adverse events or lack of efficacy are treated as failures \citep{international2019addendum}.
+In our motivating example, $Y(a,c=\infty)$ indicates whether a patient would be a responder at week 52 under treatment assignment $A = a$, had no IE occurred.
+For patients who experience an effect-informative IE before week 52, $Y(a,c=\infty)$ is unobserved.
 Under the composite variable strategy, these patients are defined as non-responders.

-The composite variable approach extends beyond binary outcomes and is applicable in settings where treatment failure can be defined using a clinically meaningful threshold.
-Specifically, for outcomes such as quality of life, chronic pain, physical functioning, and cognitive performance that are typically measured on an ordinal or continuous scale, if a predefined value $v$ may be used to indicate treatment failure, then a composite outcome under treatment assignment $A = a$ can be constructed as $Y(a) 1\{T(a)>k\} + v 1\{T(a)\leq k\}$, where the outcome retains its actual value if no treatment-related ICE occurs before time $k$, and takes the failure value $v$ otherwise.
-The corresponding causal estimand can then be defined as in~\eqref{eqn::tau_def}, with $Y(a)$ replaced by $Y(a) - v$ for $a = 0,1$. \cite{rosenbaum2006comment} discussed a similar causal parameter in settings where the ICE is death and the outcome of interest is a measure of quality of life assessed after a fixed period.
+The composite variable approach extends beyond binary outcomes, but its applicability depends on whether treatment failure can be represented by a clinically meaningful reference value.
+For ordinal or categorical outcomes, this is often feasible when there is a clearly defined worst category or failure category.
+For continuous outcomes, the approach is most compelling when a prespecified value $v$ has a clear clinical interpretation as no benefit or treatment failure.
+Specifically, for outcomes such as chronic pain, physical functioning, and cognitive performance that are typically measured on an ordinal or continuous scale, if a predefined value $v$ may be used to indicate treatment failure, then a composite outcome under treatment assignment $A = a$ can be constructed as $Y(a,c=\infty) 1\{T(a)>k\} + v 1\{T(a)\leq k\}$, where the outcome retains its actual value if no effect-informative IE occurs before time $k$, and takes the failure value $v$ otherwise.
+The corresponding causal estimand can then be defined as in~\eqref{eqn::tau_def}, with $Y(a,c=\infty)$ replaced by $Y(a,c=\infty) - v$ for $a = 0,1$.
+For example, in settings where $Y$ is percent weight loss from baseline, $v=0$ could correspond to no weight loss, or where $Y$ is improvement from baseline on a symptom score, $v=0$ could correspond to no improvement.